The Labyrinth of Time

-The Labyrinth of Time is a graphic adventure video game created by Terra Nova Development, a two-man team composed of Bradley W. Schenck and Michal Todorovic.
-Intended to be the first in a series of games, The Labyrinth of Time was less successful than similar graphic adventures released around the same time, such as The 7th Guest and Myst.
-It is the sole game produced by Terra Nova Development.
-In the years after its release, The Labyrinth of Time was published on more recent platforms by The Wyrmkeep Entertainment Co. in collaboration with the original developers.
+The Labyrinth of Time is a graphic adventure video game published by Electronic Arts for MS-DOS, Amiga CD32, and Classic Mac OS in 1993.
+It was created by Terra Nova Development, a team composed of Bradley W. Schenck and Michal Todorovic.
+The game was intended to be the first in a series, but its reception very mixed and no further games were produced.

+The Labyrinth of Time was re-released for Windows, OS X, and Linux in 2004, then iPhone and iPod Touch in 2009, by The Wyrmkeep Entertainment Co. in collaboration with the original developers.

 Plot

 The story of The Labyrinth of Time is loosely based on Greek mythology.
-The game begins during player's commute home from work.
+The game begins during the player's commute home from work.
 While aboard the subway, the player and their train car are suddenly sucked into an alternate dimension.
 An illusion in the form of the mythological character Daedalus explains that King Minos has forced him to oversee the construction of a labyrinth that spans the space-time continuum.
 Upon its construction, King Minos will invade and conquer all times and places with his supernatural powers.
 Daedalus pleads for the player to find a way to destroy the labyrinth before Minos can complete his conquest.

 In-game terminals and journal entries reveal the extent of Minos's power.
 As explained by the lone archivist on a lunar library, a figure identifying himself as the king appeared simultaneously to all world governments in all time periods, seizing control of their militaries and erasing all written history.
 Minos's new abilities seem to extend beyond time travel; the scene of the king's tomb strongly implies that he rose from the grave.

 The labyrinth that the player explores spans many time periods and locations.
 Despite their incongruity, each area is thematically connected by the story of Martin Garret, a professor intrigued with discovering the tomb of the unnamed Sorcerer-King at a far-off ziggurat near Uxmal.
 Desperado Mad Dog Maddigan, the one man who knew the location of the Sorcerer-King's treasure chamber, was buried in the Western town of Revolver Springs, California, along with a map to the ziggurat's chamber.
 Revolver Springs, however, was destroyed in a fire on May 1, 1882, leaving the location of his grave a mystery.
 Garret was about to begin his second expedition to the ziggurat, but suffered from anxiety after losing his lucky shirt in a previous dig.